Pay just $7.50 for postage

 Transfer each cut biscuit to a parchment-lined baking sheet and prick the tops with a fork a few times.
 Brush each biscuit with egg wash or milk, and lay a thin pat of butter or dairy-free alternative on top, if desired, before baking.

-Bake for approximately 12-14 minutes (depending on thickness), or until the tops are lightly browned and the dough resists when pushed lightly with a finger.
+Bake for approximately 12-14 minutes (depending on thickness – may need to add time), or until the tops are lightly browned and the dough resists when pushed lightly with a finger.
 They should not be hard, so do not overcook!

 Yield: 6-9 biscuits (depending on size)